Rogue is under Reconstruction!

 Choose two of your skill proficiencies, or one of your skill proficiencies and your proficiency with thieves’ tools.
 You gain expertise with these skills or thieves’ tools.

-As an action, you can make a special attack with a finesse or ranged weapon you are wielding, a sneak attack:
+As an action, you can make a special melee sneak attack, a backstab:

 Thieves’ Cant